 Planning to eat right for healthier bones?
 Calcium is probably the nutrient you think of first.
-But vitamin D is just as important for keeping bones strong and preventing the bone disease osteoporosis.
+But vitamin D is just as important for keeping bones strong and preventing osteoporosis, a disease that can make bones weak and brittle.

-Unlike calcium, which you only get through food, your body makes vitamin D when sunlight hits your skin.
-Active people who live in sunny regions can get at least some of what they need from spending time outdoors every day.
-But in less temperate areas such as Minnesota, Michigan, and New York, the skin makes less vitamin D in the winter months, especially for older adults.
+Unlike calcium, which you only get through food, your body makes vitamin D when sunlight touches your skin.
+Active people who live in sunny regions can get at least some of the vitamin D they need from spending time outdoors every day.
+But in less temperate areas like Minnesota, Michigan, and New York, the skin makes less vitamin D in the winter months, especially if you're older.

-The amount your skin makes depends on where you live, how light or dark your skin is, and the time of day you’re outside.
+The amount of vitamin D your skin makes depends on where you live, how light or dark your skin is, and the time of day you’re outside.
 It could be about 15 minutes for a very fair-skinned person and an hour or two for someone with darker skin.
-But you have to be careful -- too much time in the sun raises your chance of having skin cancer.
+But be careful – too much time in the sun raises your chance of getting skin cancer.
 Even though sunlight is a key part of your body’s vitamin D production, it’s best to protect your skin with clothing and sunscreen if you’ll be outside for more than a few minutes.

 How else can you get vitamin D?
 A few foods have it, such as: